The Massive Flat Space Limit of Cosmological Correlators: The Massive Flat-Space Limit

 which is indeed exponentially small in the mass\footnote{A more direct method involves using the saddle point approximation to evaluate the integral \ref{YuhangIntegral}.
 Due to the branch cut of the square root, it is somewhat nontrivial to show that the integral is indeed exponentially suppressed, which becomes evident after performing an appropriate contour deformation.
 We thank Yuhang Zhou for their correspondence on this point and refer the reader to \cite{upcomingYuhang} for details.}.

-In contrast, the $++$ and $--$ components receive non-negligible contributions from the vicinity of the diagonal $x_1=x_2$.
+In contrast, the $++$ and $--$ components receive contributions from the vicinity of the diagonal $x_1=x_2$, which are not exponentially suppressed.
 Within these blocks, at leading order in $H/m$, the propagators $G_{++}$ and $G_{--}$ effectively resemble Dirac delta functions of the form $h(x_1,x_2)\delta(x_1-x_2)$, where $h$ is an appropriate multiplicative function.
-This behaviour becomes evident when the $\pm\pm$ propagators are expanded around the diagonal $x_1=x_2$:
+This can be seen by expanding the $\pm\pm$ propagators around the diagonal $x_1=x_2$:

 where $\Delta x=x_2-x_1$.
 The $\pm\pm$ contributions take the following schematic form

 where $J_{\pm}$ are slowly varying functions of $x$ and $\Delta x$.
 In the $m/H\to \infty$ limit, this integral simplifies to: